nchalv/spark-workshop/README.md

 # Workshop Introduction: Hands-On with Apache Spark on YARN

-Welcome to the hands-on workshop on Apache Spark, designed specifically for designed specifically for participants of the RELAX Doctoral Network.
-This workshop will delve into the practical aspects of setting up and running Apache Spark on a YARN-managed cluster using VirtualBox VMs.
+Welcome to the hands-on workshop on Apache Spark, designed for the participants of the RELAX Doctoral Network.
+This workshop will delve into the theoretical and architectural concepts upon which Apache Spark has been built, as well as the practical aspect of setting up and running Apache Spark on a YARN-managed cluster using VirtualBox VMs.
 With the increasing relevance of big data processing in both academic research and industry applications, proficiency in tools like Apache Spark is invaluable.
 By the end of this workshop, you will have a solid understanding of the Spark ecosystem, and hands-on experience in deploying and managing a Spark cluster.

 ## Why Apache Spark?